5 April 2012

 Less well known are the flaws in a democratic, majority vote or consensus based system.
 The fiction is that people get together, talk it over, and then everyone votes according to what they think needs to be done.
 In reality, because some know (or can guess) what the result will be and don't like it, a contest of wills begins.

 Part of why the simple fiction is not what normally happens (in laws, or in any other kind of democratic decision making), is that not everyone cares equally about the outcome.
-If Alice care more than Bob, Caroline, or Doug about the decision in question, then Alice has several options for getting the other three to agree to her view of things.
+If Alice cares more than Bob, Caroline, or Doug about the decision in question, then Alice has several options for getting the other three to agree to her view of things.

 One option is that Alice can agree to give way to Bob on one question where he cares more than she does about the outcome.
 A similar agreement between Alice and Caroline can leave Doug, who was previously in a comfortable majority of 3 to 1, now outvoted.
 If each of four different questions get decided this way, then each of Alice, Bob, Caroline, and Doug may be able to trade their votes on other issues.
 Instead of having four issues decided according to the majority view, we can have four issues decided by special interests representing only 25% of the total.